wp-plugins/contact-form-7-recaptcha/readme.txt

 Why this plugin is different from the others:

- - reCAPTCHAs for multiple forms on the same page.
+ - reCAPTCHAs for multiple forms on the same page
- - define the API keys in your wp-config file to hide the settings UI
+ - define the API keys in your wp-config file to hide the settings page
- - Github repo - please help me keep it updated
+ - Github repo - please help me keep it updated : https://github.com/iambriansreed/contact-form-7-recaptcha

 == Installation ==